Cram3r95/mapfe4mp/README.md

 **News 🚀🚀**

+- [01/2023] Work on Transactions on Intelligent Transportation Systems (T-ITS, Q1-JCR)
 - [10/2022] GNN attention-based method will be released.
 We will extend the baselines :)
 - [09/2022] Ongoing repo update.
 The most recent work was presented at IEEE ITSC 2022